Was this content helpful?

 A: Review troubleshooting tips for cable connections below:

 Q: Are there other USB devices connected to the same port or hub?

 A: Disconnect other USB devices and see if the hard drive’s performance improves.

-A: Yes, the cable end that plugs into the computer (USB Type A) is compatible with both USB 3.0 and USB 2.0.
-Make certain to use the included cable with the correct USB Type A connector.
-However, the transfer rates are much slower with USB 2.0.
+A: Yes, the device is compatible with USB 3.0 ports, however, the product does not include a cable with a USB Type A connector.
+Transfer rates are much slower with USB 3.0.

 Q: Can I use my hard drive with a USB hub?

 A: Yes, the hard drive can be connected to a USB hub.
 If you use a hub and encounter detection problems, slower than normal transfer rates, random disconnection from your computer or other unusual issues, try connecting the hard drive directly to the computer’s USB port.